Saints Mary & Martha Orthodox Monastery

 Perennial Garden

-One of many quiet places on the monastery grounds
+One of many quiet

 Jesus the Christ is the center of our lives and the reason